Member of the UK Reiki Federation and fully insured

 Other than the most obvious reason – the person or animal requesting the healing is not in the same geographical area as the practitioner – remote healing can be a good choice for animals who are wary of strangers and/or reluctant to sit still.
 For humans with busy schedules, remote Reiki allows them to benefit from the energy without having to make time to get to and from the session.
 Remote Reiki treatments are just as effective as in person treatments.

-Ruth has attained her Reiki First and Second Degrees which means she has trained with a Reiki Master to the appropriate standard required to practice Reiki on both humans and pets (certificates available for inspection on request), is a Member of the UK Reiki Federation and fully insured.
+Ruth has attained her Reiki First and Second Degrees which means she has trained with a Reiki Master to the appropriate standard required to practice Reiki on both humans and pets (certificates available for inspection on request).
 Ruth’s lifelong love of animals means she feels particularly drawn to practice Reiki on pets and has chosen to incorporate this into her range of cat care services.

 Reiki and other alternative therapies are complementary and not a substitute for veterinary care; if you are concerned about your pet’s health then it is advisable to seek veterinary advice.